sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Ensure custom headers are well-documented for ease of use and integration
+### ### Always document custom headers clearly to simplify integration and usageEnsure custom headers are well-documented for ease of use and integration

 // TODO: add description